Common general questions about Scoliosis

 1. Is scoliosis research currently being conducted?

 At this time, the focus of research related to idiopathic scoliosis is the cause of the disease.
-Causative factors being studied include heredity and genetics, vertebral growth problems, problems in the soft tissues (ligaments, discs, bones, and muscles) and disorders of the central nervous system.
+Causative factors being studied include heredity and genetics, vertebral growth problems, problems in the soft tissues (ligaments, discs, bones, and muscles), and central nervous system disorders.

 2. Are children who have idiopathic scoliosis born with the disorder?

-It is theorized that people who develop true adolescent idiopathic scoliosis (AIS) are born with genetic markers that cause the disease.
-It is not known which genes carry these markers.
+It is theorized that people who develop actual adolescent idiopathic scoliosis (AIS) are born with genetic markers that cause the disease.
+However, it is not known which genes carry these markers.
 Researchers are working on finding these.

 3. Is there genetic testing available?

 A genetic test is only available to help determine if an existing curve will progress, and only for a select group of children.
-These children are Caucasian females who are 9 to 13 years old with curves that measure 10-25 degrees.
-Studies are on-going to improve the test so it can be used in children of all ages and from all ethnic groups.
+These children are Caucasian females who are 9 to 13 years old with 10-25 degrees curves.
+Studies are ongoing to improve the test for children of all ages and from all ethnic groups.

 Common Questions About Adult Life With Scoliosis